Actor Ving Rhames said a neighbor called police on him when he was home

 "I get up, I open the door, there's a red dot pointed at my face from a 9 millimeter," Rhames said on Sirius XM's The Clay Cane Show on Friday.
 "And they say, 'Put up your hands.'"

-Santa Monica PD told NBC News that their officers do not carry laser-guided service weapons.
+Santa Monica police told NBC News that their officers do not carry laser-guided service weapons.

 After following police instructions, one of the officers recognized Rhames because their sons went to the same school, the actor said.
 The officers then told him that a female neighbor had called police to report "a large black man was breaking into the house," Rhames added.